Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Blackberries and mulberries look quite similar; however, botanically, they don’t have much in common.

 Ripe mulberries can be black, white, or red, depending on the species.
-Blackberries, on the other hand, when ripe, appear to be only dark purple or black.
-Mulberries are also famous for their staining ability.
-These fruits often stain the clothes and the skin when they come into contact, whereas blackberries do not have such a tendency.
+Blackberries, on the other hand, when ripe, appear to be only dark purple or black

 The shape of blackberries is often rounder, while some species of mulberry fruits can grow to be around 10cm (0.3ft.) in length.
-When picked, the mulberry fruit tends to have a white or green stem, and contrastingly, the blackberry does not.
+When picked, the mulberry fruit tends to have a white or green stem, and in contrast, the blackberry does not.

 The historic route of blackberries isn’t so clear.
 They are native to Asia, Europe, and North America (2), mainly in northern temperate zones.